Time to potty train?

 And I can see the light at the end of tunnel.

 Until of course, they need to go #2.
 And then you are on your own.
-I recommend many books and allowing them to poop in that diaper at bedtime if need be.
+I recommend many books while they sit on the toilet or allowing them to poop in that diaper at bedtime if need be.
 Little tummies can get very uncomfortable if they are holding their poops.
 And just like with the pee, they will get one on that potty.
 And once they do, it will not seem so scary anymore.